the-james-burton/testing-workshop-junit5/README.md

 Now do the same again, but his time **run with coverage** in your IDE.
 This will give you a report showing how much of the codebase has been tested.
 You can see the number is very small just now!
 As you progress through this module, you will write more and more tests, improving this coverage number.
 You can dive into the report in your IDE and double-click to open the class.
 Note how the coverage is indicated by red/yellow/green.
 These indicate no coverage/partial coverage (not all branches)/fully covered respoectively.

-You can also run the tests outside of your IDE, at the command line.
+You can also run the tests outside your IDE, at the command line.
 This project is also configured (via the jacoco maven plugin in the pom.xml) to produce a coverage report when the tests are run.

 - Run all the tests in the entire project at the command line by using ```mvn test```.
 Observe the results.
 - Open the generated coverage report which can be found in **target\site\jacoco\index.html** and take a look.

 Throughout this workshop, we will use [AssertJ](https://assertj.github.io/doc/) to make assertions instead of the rather primitive assertion features built into JUnit 5.

-## Module 2 : Simple Unit Testing
+## Exercise 2 : Simple Unit Testing

 Now that you can execute tests and view coverage, let's proceed and write some simple tests on POJOs within the system.
 Doing this will build your knowledge of the system and get you writing tests in the arrange/act/assert way.
 Since we are using Lombok, coverage will be good even if we do not test getters/setters.
 Remember to make assertions too, using [AssertJ](https://assertj.github.io/doc/)!

 - Implement all test method stubs in StopTest
 - Implement all test method stubs in PassengerTest as indicated for Module 2
-- Implement all test method stubs in PassengerTest as indicated for Module 2
+- Implement all test method stubs in ServiceTest as indicated for Module 2

+The stubs are a guideline, so please feel free to change as you see fit.

+## Exercise 3 : Testing Exceptions

 Verify